maxkryschi/geoentropy/README.md

 ### Shannon Z Entropy

-The ```shannon_z``` function calculates the Shannon entropy for pairs of categories in a 2D data matrix.
-This type of entropy quantifies the uncertainty or diversity of category pairs within the data.
-It is important to note that Shannon entropy Z is not a spatial entropy, meaning it does not consider the spatial arrangement of elements, only the frequency distribution of category pairs.
+The `shannon_z` function calculates Shannon's entropy for pairs of categories, known as Shannon Z entropy.
+This measure extends Shannon's entropy to consider the distribution of pairs of categories within the data.
+Similar to Shannon's entropy, Shannon Z entropy does not account for spatial relationships.

+### Parameters:

+* `data_matrix`: A numpy array representing the data.
+The function validates that the input is a non-empty numpy array.

+The function processes the input data matrix, calculates the probabilities of pairs of categories, and computes Shannon Z entropy based on these probabilities.
+It also calculates the variance of the entropy and provides a range for the entropy values.
+The function returns a dictionary containing Shannon Z entropy, the entropy range, the relative Shannon Z entropy, the probability distribution of category pairs, and the variance of the entropy.
+This provides a comprehensive overview of the informational diversity of category pairs within the data, without considering spatial arrangement.

 ```python
 from geoentropy import shannon_z